mccshark/ExifShark/README.md

 # ExifShark
-Bash Written by Kevin McCauley mccshark@me.com
+Collection of bash scripts that let you read, export (to csv) and write metadata Bash Written by Kevin McCauley, mccshark@me.com
+Tested on Mac OS X El Capitan 10.11.6

 ##ExifSharkAdd
 Script that lets you add various metadata tags for photo and music files